soft-eng-practicum/softdev2-resources/content/workshops/angular/components/_index.md

 ## Creating our Components

-There are two way to create Components in Angular manually and using the Angular CLI
+There are two ways to create components in Angular manually and using the Angular CLI

 {{% fragment %}}
 The best way according to the Angular docs forms it to create components using the Angular CLI, Which is what we are going to do next.